Mickeyoyo/phishing_detector.py/README.md

-# AI-Powered Phishing Email Detector (Keyword Based)

-This project is a simple phishing email detector that utilizes a keyword-based approach to identify potentially malicious emails.
-Users can paste the content of an email into a web interface, and the application analyzes it for the presence of common phishing keywords and phrases.
+AI-Powered Phishing Email Detector (Keyword + Sender Parsing) This project is a phishing email detector that uses both keyword analysis and sender context validation to identify potentially malicious emails.
+Users paste the content of an email into a simple web interface, and the app analyzes it for suspicious keywords and attempts to parse the sender address to spot spoofing or domain tricks.

-## Features
+🔍 Features

-* Simple User Interface: Built using Streamlit, providing an easy-to-use web application.
+Simple User Interface: Built using Streamlit, providing an intuitive web experience.

-* Keyword Analysis: Detects phishing attempts by identifying a predefined list of suspicious keywords within the email content.
+Keyword Analysis: Scans for a predefined list of common phishing phrases and urgency-based triggers.

+Sender Parsing & Validation: Extracts and inspects the sender's email address to detect suspicious domains or mismatches.

+Social Engineering Pattern Detection: Flags generic greetings, urgency without context, and spoofed brand names.

-* Clear Verdict: Provides a straightforward "Phishing" or "Safe" classification.
+Clear Verdict: Delivers a straightforward "Potential Phishing" or "Appears Safe" result.

-* Keyword Explanation: When an email is flagged as potential phishing, the application displays the keywords that triggered the classification.
+Detailed Feedback: Lists keywords found and issues with sender identity or structure.

-## How to Use
+🚀 How to Use

-1. Ensure you have Python and streamlit installed on your system.
+Ensure you have Python and Streamlit installed.

-2. Install the necessary library:
-    ```bash
+Install required libraries:

+bash
+Copy
+Edit
 pip install streamlit
-    ```
-3. Save the Python script (`phishing_detector.py`) to your local machine.
+Save the Python script (phishing_detector.py) locally.

-4. Open your command prompt or terminal, navigate to the directory where you saved the file, and run:
+Open a terminal, navigate to the script location, and run:

-    ```bash
+bash
+Copy
+Edit
 streamlit run phishing_detector.py
-    ```
-5. A web browser will open with the application.
-Paste the email content you want to check into the text area and click "Check Email."
+In the web browser that opens:

+Paste the full email content (including the "From" line if available).

+Click “Check Email.”

+Review the verdict and indicators returned by the app.

-## Limitations
+⚠️ Limitations

-This is a basic implementation that relies solely on keyword detection.
-It has the following limitations:

-* Not foolproof: Sophisticated phishing emails may not contain obvious keywords.
+While improved, this detector is still a lightweight tool and has these limitations:

+Not foolproof: May miss more advanced or stealthy phishing attacks.

-* False positives: Legitimate emails might contain some of the flagged keywords.
+False positives: Legitimate emails might trigger certain keywords or patterns.

-* Lack of advanced analysis: Does not perform link analysis, header inspection, or other more advanced phishing detection techniques.
+Limited parsing: Only basic sender validation is done; no full header analysis or attachment/link inspection.

-## Future Enhancements
+🔧 Future Enhancements

-Potential future improvements could include:

-* Implementing more sophisticated techniques like machine learning or using the OpenAI API for content analysis.
-* Adding link analysis to check for suspicious URLs.
-* Improving the keyword list and scoring mechanism.
-* Providing more detailed explanations of why an email might be suspicious.
+Integration of full email header parsing (Reply-To, DKIM, SPF checks).

+Addition of attachment/link analysis and threat intelligence integration.

+Machine learning or NLP-based email classification.

+A feedback system to improve detection accuracy over time.

-## Author
+👤 Author
 Mickeyoyo